ignithor/assignment1_rt/README.md

 ## Setup

-Clone this repository in your Ros Workspace and compile with :
+Clone this repository in your ROS Workspace and compile with :

 ```bash
 catkin_make